When Trumble made 'em tumble

 Birth of Robert Key, who was marked for great things ever since he helped England win the Under-19 World Cup in 1998, but with a top score of 47 from his first eight Tests (in 2002 and 2003), he didn't live up to the expectations.
 In 2004, however, he burst back into the limelight, scoring 1000 first-class runs by the second day of June, and cracking a magnificent 221 against West Indies at Lord's, in his first Test appearance for over a year.
 The jury was still out after a hit-and-miss winter in South Africa in 2004-05 and Key lost his place in the Test side, but he continued scoring for Kent, for whom he was appointed captain in 2006.
 He quit first-class cricket in 2016.

-James Parks, who was born today, was an outstanding allrounder for Sussex, and in first-class cricket he scored over 20,000 runs and took more than 800 wickets.
+Jim Parks, who was born today, was an outstanding allrounder for Sussex, and in first-class cricket he scored over 20,000 runs and took more than 800 wickets.
 In 1937 he scored 3003 runs and took 101 wickets, a unique performance.
 He only played one Test, though, against New Zealand at Lord's that year, when he trapped the great Martin Donnelly for 0 in Donnelly's first Test innings.
 Parks' son Jim also played for England, and his grandson Bobby for Hampshire.
 Parks died in Sussex in 1980.

 A debut centurion is born.
 Guyanese opener Len Baichan was unfortunate not to play more than three Tests for West Indies, having made a match-saving 105 not out on his debut, against Pakistan in Lahore in 1974-75.
 But with Roy Fredericks and Gordon Greenidge on the scene, Baichan struggled to bed down a place.
 He was inked in for the opener's role on West Indies' tour of India in 1974-75, but a car crash put paid to his participation.
 Greenidge stepped into the breach, scoring 93 and 107 on debut, and never looked back.
-Baichan ended with a Test average of 46, a first-class average of 51, and plenty of thoughts as to what might have been had Greenidge taken the chance to play for England.
+Baichan ended with a Test average of 46, a first-class average of 51, and plenty of thoughts as to what might have been, had Greenidge taken the chance to play for England.

-Birth of Frank de Caires, the right-hand middle-order batsman who made 80 and 70 in the first Test played in the Caribbean, against England in Barbados in 1929-30.
+Birth of Frank de Caires, the right-hand middle-order batter who made 80 and 70 in the first Test played in the Caribbean, against England in Barbados in 1929-30.
 De Caires played only three Tests, though, the last of them in Jamaica in the same series.
 He died in British Guiana in 1959.

 The day Mark Lavine, a Barbadian-born allrounder, died after he suffered a heart attack in the Birmingham League.
 A cousin of Gordon Greenidge, Lavine made his first-class debut for Barbados in 1992-93.
 He later settled in South Africa.